-It's been less than a month since Queer Eye, a reboot of the early-2000s makeover show, hit Netflix, and it's already showing signs of becoming a cult series.
-The internet is ablaze with unanswered fan theories and questions: Does Antoni Porowski actually cook?
+Less than a month after Queer Eye, a reboot of the early-2000s makeover show, hit Netflix, it was already showing signs of becoming a cult series.
+The internet has been ablaze with unanswered fan theories and questions: Does Antoni Porowski actually cook?
 (His "highly suspect" guacamole suggests otherwise.)
 What's with Tan France's obsession with patterned shirts?
 And how does décor expert Bobby Berk manage a full home makeover in a matter of days?
 So naturally, when we got the opportunity to quiz Berk, we had questions—a lot of questions.

 Here, he sets the record straight about what it's really like to film the hit series.